willcofer555/Nashville_Travels/README.md

 ## Getting Started

-This application is available for use in local environment .
+This application is available for use in your local environment .
 Clone repo, install dev dependencies using npm install, npm start  -> http://localhost:8001/